zelotbe/NeglectApp/README.md

 This is an Android smartwatch app made with jetpack compose.

+## Installation

+1. Clone the project to a folder of your choice.
+2. Open the project in Android Studio.
+3. Wait for Android Studio to run the gradle scripts.
+4. Ready to build

 ## Status
   WIP
 - [x] Choose & save operating hours